 Judith Barrington talks about this dilemma in her book Writing the Memoir: From Truth to Art.
 When writing about living people, she says, “Each of us must balance the reasons for writing a story . . . against the harm that might be done to someone else” (131).
 Memoirists choose many different approaches to the problem.
 Some change the details and disguise characters’ identities; others may pass the questionable sections across the desk of the family members they are written about with the promise they will not publish if the loved one finds it too painful.
 Still others wait for family members to make their final exit.
 A good question for writers to keep in mind, suggests Barrington, is “Which decision is most life enhancing?”
 (132)

-This week when out list member put out her question, others responded with many of the usual ideas, from publishing as fiction to examining one’s motives for telling the story.
-But my favorite response came from Lori Pfeiffer, herself an editor and writing coach:
+This week when our list member put out her question, others responded with many of the usual ideas, from publishing as fiction to examining one’s motives for telling the story.
+But my favorite response came from Lori Pfeiffer (update: now Lori DeBoer), herself an editor and writing coach: